-How the Popup works is that it first fetches a blank html template and then do an HTTP POST to fetch the content of it for rendering.
-The two steps have to be in the right order, but the issue now is that second step happened before the first step, or the second step never happened, causing the popup to render a blank html content with the ugly tags of
+How the Popup works is that it first fetches a blank html template and then does an HTTP POST to fetch the content of it for rendering.
+The two steps have to be in the right order, but the issue now is that the second step happened before the first step, or the second step never happened, causing the popup to render blank html content with the ugly tags of

 </head><body /></html>, and this isn’t 100% happening for all users, there’s a network race condition that some users have the two steps swapped but some not.

 - First, we will find all the possible Popup triggering buttons on the page, including those dynamic content loaded by switching tabs.